LLM for Unity v2.4.0

 The Samples~ folder contains several examples of interaction ๐Ÿค–:

-• SimpleInteraction: Demonstrates a simple interaction with an AI character
+• SimpleInteraction: Simple interaction with an AI character

-• MultipleCharacters: Demonstrates a simple interaction using multiple AI characters
+• MultipleCharacters: Simple interaction using multiple AI characters

-• RAG: RAG sample.
-Includes an example using the RAG to feed information to a LLM
+• RAG: Semantic search using a Retrieval Augmented Generation (RAG) system.
+Includes example using a RAG to feed information to a LLM

-• ChatBot: Demonstrates interaction between a player and a AI with a UI similar to a messaging app (see image below)
+• ChatBot: Interaction between a player and a AI with a UI similar to a messaging app (see image below)

 • KnowledgeBaseGame: Simple detective game using a knowledge base to provide information to the LLM based on google/mysteryofthreebots